 SecurMed UK selected Arvato as their Blueprint Service Provider and they entered into a contract for provision of the UK FMD system in July 2018.
-Community pharmacies should be able to start getting connected to the system from September 2018.
-Once details on how this “on-boarding” process will operate are available, they will be communicated to pharmacy contractors.

 The Delegated Regulation is binding on all Member States of the EU once it takes effect from 9th February 2019.
 However, there are a few areas where each country can make adjustments that are relevant to its own supply chain model.
 Governments also get to set out the enforcement regime and the potential penalties for not complying with FMD.